abhinandansamal/BigMart_Sales_Prediction/README.md

 For a detailed description of each variable, please refer to the [Data Dictionary](docs/Data_Dictionary.docx) document.

+In this project, the data file is stored in an `AWS S3` bucket.
+The data is then ingested into a table within an `Amazon Redshift` cluster for further analysis.

 ## Approach and Methodology
 This project follows a comprehensive methodology from data extraction to model evaluation.
 Key steps include:

 1. **Data Extraction and Preprocessing**:
-    * Data retrieval from an Amazon Redshift database.
+    * Data retrieval from an `Amazon Redshift` data warehouse.
     * Cleaning and imputing missing values using SQL and Python.

 2. **Exploratory Data Analysis (EDA)**: